Table of Contents

 Risk Factors For Knee Pain When Driving

-There are a number of factors that can increase your risk of knee pain when driving, including:
+Some factors can increase your risk of knee pain when driving, including:

 - Age: Older adults are more likely to experience knee pain when driving.
 This is due to the natural deterioration of the joints with age.